 Meet our lecturers

-Professor Harin Sellahewa, Dean of Computing, Reader in Computer Science
+Professor Harin Sellahewa, Dean of Faculty of Computing, Law and Psychology

 Harin’s research interests are Artificial Intelligence, Computer Vision, and Machine Learning.
 He has co-authored over 50 peer-reviewed journal/conference papers and a book chapter.
 He is the module lead for Image Processing, Software Project Management, and Software Engineering and supervises PhD projects.